Red Light Cameras: How They Work and Where They are Located!

 The Induction Loop Trigger

-The trigger process is done through the use of electromagnetism – where an electrical current travels through a wire creating an electric field.
-The wire is looped around the asphalt, hence, an induction loop trigger and when a car rides over it, it disturbs the magnetic field subsequently trigging the computer system that a vehicle is there.
-There are other technologies such as as radar and laser loops, but the induction loop is the most common.
+The trigger process is done through the use of electromagnetism, where an electrical current travels through a wire, creating an electric field.
+The wire is looped around the asphalt, hence, an induction loop trigger, and when a car rides over it, it disturbs the magnetic field, subsequently triggering the computer system that a vehicle is there.
+There are other technologies, such as radar and laser loops, but the induction loop is the most common.

 The Video Loop